CurveBending/CurveBending.github.io/_posts/2025-03-10-Investing In Data Center.md

 ##### **Specialized Operators**

 A large chunk of the data centers is owned and developed by specialized operators under a business model called 'colocation.'
 Equinix, founded in 1998, has grown to become the world's largest colocation provider with a global footprint of interconnection-focused facilities.
 Digital Realty stands as one of the largest global providers, offering a comprehensive portfolio that spans both wholesale and colocation services across major markets.
-CyrusOne has established itself as a major player specializing in enterprise-class data center solutions with particular strength in serving Fortune 1000 companies.
+CyrusOne has established itself as a major player specializing in enterprise-class data center solutions.
 CoreSite completes this core group of traditional operators with its specialization in network-dense colocation facilities that focus on creating rich ecosystems of connectivity options for customers.

 ##### **Financial Investors**